 In groups, students unpicked the brief, brainstormed ideas and created image-led mood boards that indicated on brand visual language and tone of voice.

 Google Creative Lab

-The concepts were all human centered, driven by experimentation and collaborative in process and execution.
-Students then spent the afternoon in tutorial sessions with Jack.
+The concepts were all human-centred and driven by experimentation and collaborative in process and execution.
+Students spent the afternoon in tutorial sessions with Jack.

 The week also saw the launch of the JKR annual competition for final year students.
 Graphic Design alumnus, Jack McFall, works as Junior Brand Strategist at JKR.